Khin87/credit-risk-classification/Credit_Risk/report-template.md

 ## Results

-* The results of the three key metrics described in the last paragraph are shown below for each model.
+The results of the three key metrics described are shown in the below for each model.

-Machine Learning Model 1 metrics:
+* Machine Learning Model 1 metrics:

-Balance Accuracy score: 95.8%
+  * Balance Accuracy score: 95.8%
-Precision score:
+  * Precision score:
-Healthy loans: 100%
+  * Healthy loans: 100%
-High-risk loans: 85%
+  * High-risk loans: 85%
-Average: 99%
+  * Average: 99%
-Recall scores:
+  * Recall scores:
-Healthy loans: 99%
+  * Healthy loans: 99%
-High-risk loans: 92%
+  * High-risk loans: 92%
-Average:99%
+  * Average:99%

-Machine Learning Model 2 metrics:
+* Machine Learning Model 2 metrics:

-Balance Accuracy score: 99.6%
+  * Balance Accuracy score: 99.6%
-Precision score:
+  * Precision score:
-Healthy loans: 100%
+  * Healthy loans: 100%
-High-risk loans: 85%
+  * High-risk loans: 85%
-Average: 100%
+  * Average: 100%
-Recall scores:
+  * Recall scores:
-Healthy loans: 99%
+  * Healthy loans: 99%
-High-risk loans: 100%
+  * High-risk loans: 100%
-Average: 99%
+  * Average: 99%

 From this results we can make the following conclusions:

 The Balance Accuracy shows that there is an overall significant improvement in the model recall from 95.8% to 99.6% when applying oversampling.
 This improvement comes from the improvement in the recall of hig-risk loans, as it will be explained next.